vaishnavachath/mikrobus/README.md

 * Basic Clicks and Clicks with IRQ Requirement working
 * Debug Interfaces for adding and Removing mikroBUS ports
 * Multiple Devices on a Click(in single manifest)
-* Manifest Parsing Logic complete except for custom properties
+* Manifest Parsing Logic complete
+* Fetching Manifest from EEPROM

 ## TODO

-* Fetching Manifest from EEPROM
 * Devices under an i2c-gate
 * Devices with gpio_cs